Automation

 Solutions:

-1. Verify PID is current: peekaboo list apps
+1. Verify PID is current: peekaboo app list --include-hidden --include-background

 2. Check format: --app "PID:12345" needs quotes and prefix